misterjyu/poortrace/README.md

 poortrace
 =========

-scripts that generates an IDA script to highlight instructions that were executed in GDB.
+scripts that generates an IDA script to highlight instructions of a binary that was executed in GDB.

 To use:

 assuming we have a ELF binary called "hello" we want to trace.

-gdb --batch -x trace.gdb ./hello
+gdb --batch-silent -x trace.gdb ./hello

 the above command will generate a gdb.txt file